andygock/jsi-client/README.md

 ## Installation

+Thsi is designed and tested on [Python 2.7](http://www.python.org/download/), you'll need it to run this script (exception being if you are downloading a Windows pre-compiled binary of this program).

 ### Using source

-To run, it requires the the following packages which are in addition to those standard packages which come with Python.:
+To run, it requires the the following packages which are in addition to those standard packages which come with Python:

 - [xmltodict](http://pypi.python.org/pypi/xmltodict/)
 - [poster](http://pypi.python.org/pypi/poster/)